 - We need to know how all of the above is connected

-The purpose of this knowledge is to produce a holistic view of the organization – a framework that makes the connection between the organization’s business and the data it uses.
+The purpose of this knowledge is to produce a holistic view of the organisation – a framework that makes the connection between the organisation’s business and the data it uses.